Using Technology to Bring Your Association Together

 There are three ways to ensure that your site offers the best user experience:

 - Consider your audience members and the experience you want them to have.
 Put yourself in their shoes.
 If you’re a visitor doing research on the association, what kind of information would you want readily available?
 Chances are you’re looking for a way to become a member.
 What about if you’re already a member?
 You would probably want a way to register for events, pay dues, and more.
 As a result, make pages with this information a priority.
 Users want information fast and results even faster.
 More than simply learning about your association and its upcoming events, users should be able to become a member or register for events in only a few minutes.
-For example, when our higher ed web design experts helped LVAIC redesign its website, registration portals and segmented audience pages were added to make such tasks easier.

 - Sites today also have to be responsive.
 Responsiveness is something no association really had to worry about as little as five years ago.
 Not only should your site be compatible with phones, tablets, and other mobile and desktop devices, it should also work with browsers like Chrome, Firefox, and Safari.
 Just as your members come from different towns, states, and countries, your web traffic also comes from different devices and browsers.
 Make sure your site works for your members, whether they are browsing on Safari with an iPhone or searching through Chrome with an Android.
 Your members are usually on the go, so make it easier for them to get the news they need and want, not harder.